Spending a lot of time in the office daydreaming of my next adventure, where I am going to travel, the best way to plan it.

 Weekends (or your weekly days off) are your best friends for adventures.
 There are a whole 48 hours there ready for you to explore with.
 I find weekends a good time to find out whats in your local area, many people think that you can only travel and explore anywhere but home, that is not the case there are loads of wonderful places to visit in your local areas.
 Here in Devon, I have Dartmoor, many beaches, castles/stately homes, little harbour towns and many more places to go and visit on my weekends off.
 If I fancy a trip a bit further away I am not far from Cornwall and Dorset.
 There are many campsites that will allow you to book for just 1 or 2 nights especially if it is in term time or low season.

 Another tip regarding weekends is to tie your annual leave in with the weekend.
 Next year Joe and I have many trips lined up all around the south-west coastline.
 To extend out trips without using up all out annual leave we will be taking a Friday off work.
-This allows the trip to be extended to 3 days for only 1 day of leave.
+This allows the trip to be extended to 3 days for only 1 day of adventure leave.
 If we are planning on going further afield then a Friday and a Monday are a good set of days to have off, you’ve already doubled the length of your trip and only taken 2 days off!

 Make The Most of Bank Holidays

 This ties in nicely with using weekends for your trips.
 In the UK there are 8 bank holidays where in most industries are shut for the day, this gives you a 3 day weekend.
 Perfect for those short breaks and trips you have been planning.
-Again you can tie in your leave and have the Friday or Tuesday off too and have a 4-day adventure for only 1 day of leave.
+Again you can tie in your leave and have the Friday or Tuesday off too and have a 4-day adventure for only 1 day of adventure leave.

 Be aware that bank holidays are some of the busiest weekends of the year.
 So if you’re someone who enjoys a quiet adventure or not many children on your trips, I would expect bank holiday trips to be the opposite!
 However, if you are willing to battle the crowds or know the secret spots away from everyone else then bank holidays are a great way to go away on a trip without using much extra annual leave.